The Law of Large Numbers for Large Stable Matchings: The Law of Large Numbers for a Large Stable Matching

 \subsection{The Main Result}

-In this section, we present our main result of concentration inequality.
+In this section, we present the concentration inequality that is the main result of our paper.
 As the random preference profile is generated from $(\tilde S,\tilde Z)$, the randomness of $Y_i$ in (\ref{Yi}) arises solely from that of $(\tilde S,\tilde Z)$.
 The main challenge in deriving the law of large numbers for the sum of $Y_i$'s over $i \in N$ is that each $Y_i$ is a complex function of common random vector $(\tilde S,\tilde Z)$.
 Our main result establishes a finite-sample concentration-of-measure for a general statistic that involves $Y_i$'s.
 From this, we can derive point-wise or uniform law of large numbers for various statistics as we show below.

+In order to accommodate an empirical setting with partially observed matches, we follow the approach of \cite{Canen/Schwartz/Song:2020:QE} and consider a generic sampling process which results in a subset $N_Z \subset N$ of students and the subset $M_Z$ of colleges in the sample.
+For the sets, $N_Z$ and $M_Z$, we make the following assumption.